Blog

 ONE ENCHANTED RING.
 ENDLESS MISCHIEF.

 Return to the magical Unicorn Shore in the third adventure of the series, as nine-year-old Marigold fulfills her promise by bringing her little sister, Sophie, to celebrate Eclipse’s coronation.
-At the castle, everyone gathers to cheer the...
+At the castle, everyone gathers to cheer the new king when a powerful tremor cracks open a hidden crystal cavern in the hills nearby.
+Marigold and the...

 The Blessing in Boredom “Mom, I’m bored!”
 The dreaded three words of